Updated: Sep 14

-DCH chose the Automation Anywhere platform because it was compatible with the company's legacy system on Java virtual machine while other RPA solutions were not.
-After conducting some introductory workshops and providing employees with personal use cases, such as buying concert tickets online to give them experience building bots, the first automation was put into production in just one month.
+DCH chose the Automation Anywhere platform because it was compatible with the company's legacy system while other RPA solutions were not.
+After conducting some introductory workshops and providing employees experience building bots, the first automation was put into production within one month.

 The company implemented simple automations on its own but relied on Automation Anywhere consultants for help with more complex ones.
 DCH also turned to Laputa Technologies for extra development resources.

 Following a cost benefit analysis (CBA), management could easily visualize the ROI RPA would provide.
 This helped to promote the technology within the company even more.
 By the second month, five bots were in production.

 The first bot was implemented for SIMS, the Hong Kong Fast-Moving Consumer Goods (FMCG) business unit.
 Prior to automation, employees received customer e-mail orders and had to log into the enterprise resource planning (ERP) system to manually input each one.
 Because of this, staff were sometimes required to come back into work on weekends to handle urgent orders.
 RPA changed that by automating the necessary tasks, resulting in an improved work-life balance for employees while also providing a better customer experience.
 This motivated employees to think about other areas of their work where automation could be used.